-Abstract.
-This paper presents a framework that combines a robust facial features location with an elliptical face modelling to measure user's intention and point of attention.
+Abstract-This paper presents a framework that combines a robust facial features location with an elliptical face modelling to measure driver's vigilance level.
+The proposed solution deals with the computation of eyelid movement parameters and head (face) point of attention.

 The most important facial feature points are automatically detected using a statistically anthropometric face model.
 After observing the structural symmetry of the human face and performing some anthropometric measurements, the system is able to build a model that can be used in isolating the most important facial feature areas: mouth, eyes and eyebrows.
 Combination of different image processing techniques are applied within the selected regions for detecting the most important facial feature points.